 Dutasteride: A stronger alternative to finasteride

 Dutasteride is commonly known as Avodart™, though it goes by a variety of other names when combined with other medications in the same capsule or pill.
 Like finasteride, dutasteride has also been around since the 1990s.
-But according to a report from the Japanese Pharmaceuticals and Medical Devices Agency, it was only approved for the treatment of BPH in 2001.
+But according to a report from the Japanese Pharmaceuticals and Medical Devices Agency, it was only approved for the treatment of BPH in 2001 in the USA and 2009 in Japan.

 Dutasteride still isn’t approved for the treatment of androgenic alopecia in the USA, but it now is in both Japan and South Korea.
 As a stronger drug, dutasteride is given at much lower doses to finasteride.
 The Japanese Pharmaceuticals and Medical Devices Agency report states that the usual dose is just 0.1 milligrams of dutasteride per day, though this amount can be increased to 0.5 milligrams as needed.